Appendix A — Exercise solutions

 13. (a) Experiment. (b) Treatment: 25 grams of chia seeds twice a day, control: placebo. (c) Yes, gender. (d) Yes, single blind since the patients were blinded to the treatment they received. (e) Since this is an experiment, we can make a causal statement.
 However, since the sample is not random, the causal statement cannot be generalized to the population at large.

-14. (a) Non-responders may have a different response to this question, e.g., parents who returned the surveys likely do not have difficulty spending time with their children. (b) It is unlikely that the women who were reached at the same address 3 years later are a random sample.
+14. (a) Non-responders may have a different response to this question, e.g., parents who returned the surveys likely don’t have difficulty spending time with their children. (b) It is unlikely that the women who were reached at the same address 3 years later are a random sample.
 These missing responders are probably renters (as opposed to homeowners) which means that they might have a lower socio-economic status than the respondents. (c) There is no control group in this study, this is an observational study, and there may be confounding variables, e.g., these people may go running because they are generally healthier and/or do other exercises.

 15. (a) Randomized controlled experiment. (b) Explanatory: treatment group (categorical, with 3 levels).
-Response variable: Psychological well-being. (c) No, because the participants were volunteers. (d) Yes, because it was an experiment. (e) The statement should say “evidence” instead of “proof.”
+Response variable: Psychological well-being. (c) No, because the participants were volunteers. (d) Yes, because it was an experiment. (e) The statement should say “evidence” instead of “proof”.

 A.3 Chapter 3